 Other researchers are doing experiments to see if the red pigments in autumn leaves have other benefits – such as protecting trees from insects.

 Bottom line: Why do leaves turn red in fall?
-Plant physiologist Bill Hoch at the University of Wisconsin reminded us that nature does everything for a purpose.
-He ran experiments to find out if some trees produce red pigments as a kind of sunscreen, protecting leaves from sunlight while the tree stores nutrients in its roots over the winter months.
-His experiments showed that without red pigments were more damaged by fall sunlight and couldn’t recover leaf nutrients as effectively.
+Plant physiologist Bill Hoch’s research suggests that some trees produce red pigments as a kind of sunscreen, protecting leaves from sunlight while the tree stores nutrients in its roots over the winter months.
 Meanwhile, other researchers suggest the fall colors of leaves might serve other purposes, such as protection from insects.